PTHeerdt/full-fresnel-examples/README.md

 These Blender scene files reference that material implementation and are intended to be used only with

-the above Blender build that includes the above modifications.
+the above Blender build that includes the modifications.